art

 oil on canvas, 48x48 inches

 someone I knew died suddenly of cancer less than three months after he graduated.
-It made me reflect on the fact that you can do work as hard as you want trying to secure your lot in life, but when it comes down to it, none of us hold a candle to death.
+It made me reflect on the fact that you can do work as hard as you want trying to secure your future, but when it comes down to it, none of us can do a thing if life decides you're destined to die young.

 Leaves II (2023)